 Just like the visibility score we have for ASO, now you can also see the SearchAds visibility scores for all apps running search ads.
 Wondering how we come up with those scores?
 We simply find out the number of keywords an app is running ads and which are those specific keywords.
 Then, we combine them with the search volumes and the number of impressions.
 The results are put in a scale of 1 to 100, with 100 indicating the highest visibility.

 To exemplify the best use case of these scores, suppose you have an app in the Photo & Video category.
 Let’s be more specific and say that your app is mainly about editing videos.
-You’d like to find out which competitors are running search ads in the U.S. and the keywords that they have the highest impression share.
+You’d like to find out which mobile app competitors are running search ads in the U.S. and the keywords that they have the highest impression share.

 First, let’s take a look at SearchAds Top Advertisers page to see who is dominating the race.